 Whether smoking advertisements are targeted at children or not, then, becomes a moot point.
 Simply projecting the message -- in any form of modern media -- that a brand of cigarettes is glamorous or desirable means the message will likely reach a child or adolescent.
 And according to research findings, odds are that at least some of those children will absorb the message -- not that one brand of cigarettes is better than another, but that smoking in general is good, and a desirable activity.

-For more information on smoking, check out the links on the next page.
+For more information on smoking, check out the links below.